ascopes/hcl4j/SPEC.md

 - `\\"` translates to a double quote literal `"`.
 - `\\\\` translates to a backslash `\`.
 - `\\uXXXX` translates to a basic multilingual plane hexadecimal character code.
-- `\\UXXXXXXXX` translates to a supplimentary plane hexadecimal character code
+- `\\UXXXXXXXX` translates to a supplimentary plane hexadecimal character code.

 Any `newline` token is an error and will result in the string being popped.